Reviews You Can Rely On

 We've put together four key considerations, including the type of filtration system, available space, and budget, to help you find the best water filtration for your home.

 While most people are accustomed to pitcher-style water filters, other options also exist, such as under-the-sink, faucet-mounted, and reverse osmosis systems.
 Deciding on the appropriate filtration system comes down to the level of contaminants in your water, your budget, and the level of setup needed.
-If you know your water has higher levels of contaminants and are looking to cover a wide range of filtration, the upfront cost of a reverse osmosis system can be worth it.
+If you know your water has higher levels of contaminants and you need to cover a wide range of filtration, the upfront cost of a reverse osmosis system can be worth it.
 On the other hand, if you're more or less hoping to get cleaner, odor-free water, then a pitcher is your best bet.

 Conclusion